-The major difference between jogging and running is that jogging is a physical exercise that can be done by anybody of any age group.
-But running is the advanced form of jogging and required the fastest pace and is not suggested to people of any age.
+The major difference between jogging and running is that jogging is a physical exercise that anybody of any age can do.
+But running is the advanced form of jogging, requires the fastest pace, and is not suggested to people of any age.

 History of Jogging and Running

 In the middle of the 17th century, jogging was invented in Europe.
 It was also called roadwork.
 Later Coach Arthur Lydiard promoted the word “jogging” in New Zealand.
-In 1962, Bill Bowerman, the coach from the University of Oregon in the United States promote the concept of jogging as an exercise.
-On the other hand, running was evolved from jogging as the advance and intense form of jogging.
+In 1962, Bill Bowerman, a coach from the University of Oregon in the United States, promoted jogging as an exercise.
+On the other hand, running evolved from jogging as an advance and intense form of jogging.

 Benefits: Jogging and running are beneficial in burning calories and help in losing weight fast.
 Moreover, they affect our leg, abdominal, and other body muscles and strengthen them.
 Jogging and running both help the human body as a whole to maintain good health.

-Both are also suggested as a prevention to avoid diseases like diabetes, hypertension, osteoporosis, etc.
+Both are also suggested to prevent diseases like diabetes, hypertension, osteoporosis, etc.

 What is jogging?

 Jogging is a form of aerobic exercise with less intensity.
-Jogging can be done by people of any age.
+People of any age can do jogging.
 It is a daily routine workout.
-Due to its low intensity, it takes less effort as compared to running.
+Due to its low intensity, it takes less effort compared to running.
 Specifically, covering one mile in ten minutes is generally considered jogging.

 Muscles Involve in Jogging

-In jogging almost all the muscles of the body get involved.
-The muscles that involve the lower body are hip flexors, glutes, calves, quadriceps, and the muscles from the upper body and core.
+In jogging, almost all the muscles of the body get involved.
+The muscles involving the lower body are hip flexors, glutes, calves, quadriceps, and the upper body and core muscles.
 In short, jogging is considered a full-body exercise.

-Jogging form is a bit different from running form in a way that in jogging your knees may not come up very high and your arms show less swinging.
-The reason behind it is that in jogging we are moving at a slower pace so the momentum is also low.
-Due to reduced movement of the body jogging can be done for a longer period of time.
+The jogging form is a bit different from the running form in that your knees may not come up very high in jogging, and your arms show less swinging.
+The reason behind it is that we are moving at a slower pace in jogging, so the momentum is also low.
+Due to reduced movement of the body, jogging can be done longer.

 Advantages of jogging